DuncanJamesB/3DMiB-files/README.md

 # 3DMiB-files
-Collecteion of all files created in RStudio (e.g. .r/.rmd)
+Collection of all files created in RStudio (e.g. .r/.rmd)